-About 140,000 wild giraffes existed as recently as 1999, but now there are fewer than 80,000, according to the Namibia-based Giraffe Conservation Foundation (GCF).
-That pales in comparison to African elephants, for example, which number around 450,000 but whose decline has drawn closer scientific study and wider publicity.
-That contrast isn't to diminish the real danger faced by elephants, but it does highlight what GCF director Julian Fennessey calls a "silent extinction" of giraffes.
+About 150,000 wild giraffes existed as recently as 1985, but there are now fewer than 97,000, according to the International Union for Conservation of Nature (IUCN), which has moved giraffes from "Least Concern" to "Vulnerable" on its Red List of Threatened Species.
+Their population pales in comparison to African elephants, for example, which number around 450,000 but whose decline has drawn closer study and wider publicity.
+That contrast isn't meant to diminish the real danger facing elephants, but it does highlight what Namibia-based Giraffe Conservation Foundation (GCF) director Julian Fennessey calls a "silent extinction" of giraffes.

-"When I first became interested in giraffes in 2008 and started looking through the scientific literature, I was really surprised to see how little had been done," University of Minnesota Ph.D. student Megan Strauss told the New York Times in October.
+"When I first became interested in giraffes in 2008 and started looking through the scientific literature, I was really surprised to see how little had been done," University of Minnesota Ph.D. student Megan Strauss told the New York Times in 2014.
 "It was amazing that something as well known as the giraffe could be so little studied."

 The IUCN noted in 2010 that Rothschild's giraffes may be near the threshold for a "critically endangered" listing, and also acknowledged emerging hints of trouble for the broader species: "[A] recent preliminary population estimate suggests a decline in the total population has taken place which, if substantiated, could mean that the species will warrant listing in a higher category of threat."